 Imagine if architects had to be the janitor for every building they designed.
 With an understaffed Channel 9 development team handling production support on a web farm built from mismatched servers, something had to be done.
 When Windows Azure was launched in the summer of 2010 the development team saw it as a way to hand off support and return to building features.

-This article is a transcript of an interview with SpringSource CTO Adrian Colyer, recorded at the inaugural What's Next Conference in Paris in May.
-Colyer discusses the impact of mobile devices, HTML 5 and cloud-computing on enterprise IT generally, and SpringSource's Cloud Foundary product.
+SpringSource CTO Adrian Colyer, discusses the impact of mobile devices, HTML 5 and cloud-computing on enterprise IT generally, and SpringSource's Cloud Foundary product.

-In this IEEE article, author Sixto Ortiz Jr. discusses the issues and challenges we are facing in cloud computing standardization.
-He also compares the cloud-computing standards proposed by organizations like Distributed Management Task Force (DMTF), IEEE, Open Grid Forum, OASIS, and Storage Networking Industry Association.
+In this IEEE article, author Sixto Ortiz Jr. discusses the issues and challenges in cloud computing standardization.
+He also compares the cloud-computing standards proposed by various organizations.
+2

 Interview with Rob Linton, author of “Amazon Web Services: Migrating your .NET Enterprise Application”

 A new " Amazon Web Services : Migrating your .NET Enterprise Application " book by Rob Linton covers a lot of topics around Amazon Web Services and migrating applications to Amazon Web Services.